fedhere/DSPS_FBianco_2023/HW6/README.md

 Due Thursday November 2nd, 11:59pm.

-Reminder: Office Hours at 5:30pm, Wednesday November 1st in SHL Rm 225.
+Reminder: Office Hours at 5:30pm, Wednesday November 1st in SHL room 225.

 ## Tasks
 You'll be graded on the following tasks: